MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 ## Before you begin

 ### Limited functionality
 During the public beta, privileged access management features are only available through [Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell?view=exchange-ps) in Office 365.
 Privileged access management covers the task definitions at the level of Exchange management cmdlets.
-In coming Office 365 releases, privileged access features will be available through the admin portal and will cover other Office 365 workloads services.
+In future Office 365 releases, privileged access features will be available through the admin portal and will cover other Office 365 workloads services.

 ### Connecting to Exchange Online PowerShell
 The configuration steps in this topic will walk you through enabling and using privileged access in Office 365 using Exchange Online PowerShell.

-Follow the steps in [Connect to Exchange Online PowerShell using Multi-Factor authentication](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell?view=exchange-ps) to connect to Exchange Online PowerShell with your Office 365 credentials to enable and configure previleged access for your organization.
+Follow the steps in [Connect to Exchange Online PowerShell using Multi-Factor authentication](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell?view=exchange-ps) to connect to Exchange Online PowerShell with your Office 365 credentials to enable and configure privileged access for your organization.

 > [!NOTE]
-> You do not need to enable multi-factor authentication for your Office 365 organization to use the steps to enable prvileged access while connecting to Exchange Online PowerShell.
+> You do not need to enable multi-factor authentication for your Office 365 organization to use the steps to enable privileged access while connecting to Exchange Online PowerShell.
 Connecting with multi-factor authentication creates an OAuth token that is used by privileged access for signing your requests.

 ## Enable and configure privileged access management